cysouw/diathesis/text/c01_introduction.md

 - the possessor of the cut object *Patient* 'patient'
 - the result of the cutting *Schlitz* 'groove, slit'
 - the instrument doing the cutting *Fräser* 'milling cutter'
-- the causer of cutting action *Assistent* 'assistent'
+- the causer of cutting action *Assistent* 'assistant'

 The six diatheses (and the corresponding role-remappings) are the following:

 - [@Last b], *in* antipassive: changing the cut object *Nagel* from accusative to prepositional object, see [@sec:prepositions-in-antipassive].
-- [@Last c], possessor raising: changing the possessor of the cut object *Patient* from adnominal genitiv into dative, see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+- [@Last c], possessor raising: changing the possessor of the cut object *Patient* from adnominal genitive into dative, see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
 - [@Last d], resultative: adding a new accusative object *Schlitz* as the result of the cutting, see [@sec:prepositions-action-result].
 - [@Last e], adjunct addition: adding an optional instrument *Fräser*, see [@sec:prepositions-comitative-intrumental].
 - [@Last f], instrument anticausative: turning the instrument *Fräser* from prepositional phrase to nominative, see [@sec:prepositions-transitive-conciliative].